 What is community engagement?

-At Southlake and Stevenson, community engagement:
+At Southlake, community engagement:

 - is a proactive and ongoing process for planning and making decisions around the delivery of safe, equitable, quality healthcare services within and for the communities we serve;

 - it encompasses a variety of activities that will build relationships with our communities to ensure the programs and services we offer today and tomorrow meet their needs;

 - is about helping Southlake to exchange information with various communities about issues and concerns that may not be readily apparent; and

 - it is about developing a respectful, two-way communication process.

 - our patients and other individuals who reside in the communities we serve;

 - other healthcare service providers within our Hospitals’ service areas;

 - our funders (e.g., Ministry of Health and Long-Term Care, the Central LHIN, our donors, etc.); and

 - Our People (i.e., staff, physicians, learners, and volunteers).